andrzejlisek/BackupToMail/readme.md

 Every browsed message information is printed and the subject is analyzed to determine, if the message seems to be contain a rewuested file\.
 The number of file segments is not known until there will be browsed one of the segments matching to requested item \(subject contains the digest of item name\)\.
 Such messages will not be downloaded immediately\.
 The downloading will be begin, if occurs one of the following events:

-* Found as number of messages containing requested file parts do download as set number od download threads\.
+* Found as number of messages containing requested file parts do download as number of download threads\.
-* After last message to download there are browsed as number of other messages as set number od download threads\.
+* After last message to download there are browsed as number of other messages as number of download threads\.
 * After browsing the last message in the browsing iteration loop\.

 The time during downloading, from creating download threads to saving to file each segment from this threads, is measused and there is encountered byten of successfully downloaded segment\.
 After threads end, application prints download speed\.